 Divorce & Estate Plans

-Create New Will – Sometimes it is wise to revoke your old will and make a new one.
+Create a New Will – Sometimes it is wise to revoke your old will and make a new one.
 If you don’t have a will, now is the time to do so.
-Also, if you have a living trust while you were married update it.
+Also, if you had a living trust while you were married update it.

 • Leave your property to those you choose.